I’ve worked with over 35 ecommerce sites on multiple different CMSs; from well-known and widely used, to exceptionally niche.

 1. Bad product descriptions.

 Use descriptions that could be shared!
-Bonobos does an awesome job of all of this and takes it the extra yard;
+Bonobos do an awesome job of all of this and takes it the extra yard:

 2. Lack of product reviews.

-Nearly 70% of users are reading reviews of products before buying, this makes it even more crucial for you to represent your own before the user just pops over to Amazon, reads their reviews then buys it over there.
+Nearly 70% of users are reading reviews of products before buying, this makes it even more crucial for you to represent your top reviews before the user just pops over to Amazon, reads their reviews, and buys it there.

 3. Not optimized for typical search queries.

 Optimized for the product name, not the product type.
-Use model numbers, brand names etc. Instead of things people will actually be searching for.
+Use model numbers, brand names, and categories – i.e. organize into groups that users actually search for.

 4. Keyword stuffing product pages.

-Stuffing the product description with keywords instead of actionable content, sizes, fitting, usable details.
+Stuffing the product description with keywords instead of actionable content, sizes, fitting, and usable details.

 5. Lack of image alt text.

 Not providing image alt text can be seriously fatal but really easy to miss.
-You gain too much from alt image texts to let them be ignored.
+You gain too many SEO benefits from alt image texts to let them be ignored.